Husky addresses local and regional air quality, assessing equipment and facilities to mitigate climate-related impacts.

 Greenhouse Gas Management Strategy

-The Company’s greenhouse gas (GHG) strategy includes improving the energy efficiency of existing operations, providing customers with responsible fuels and identifying, developing and adopting new technologies.
+The Company’s greenhouse gas (GHG) management strategy includes improving the energy efficiency of existing operations, providing customers with low carbon fuels and identifying, developing and adopting new technologies.

-Husky works with provincial and federal regulators on the development of GHG and climate change regulations, while supporting the development of a national climate change action plan.
-It recognizes the importance of aligning Canadian policy with regulations in the United States.
-In the absence of national and international agreements, many provinces in Canada have developed individual climate change regulations.
+Husky works with provincial and federal regulators on the development of GHG and climate change regulations, while supporting a plan that includes carbon pricing and creates a level-playing field to preserve business competitiveness.
+It recognizes the importance of aligning Canadian policy with regulations in competing jurisdictions.
+Husky operates in compliance with the existing climate change regulations implemented by a number of Canadian provinces.

 Fugitive Emissions Management Program